1 Introduction

 6.4 Age of Danaus

-In 1430 BC, Io's descendant Danaus emigrated from Egypt and ruled Argos.
-[88]
+In 1430 BC, Io's descendant Danaus emigrated from Egypt to Argos.
+[90]

 Danaus' daughter Hypermnestra became a priestess at the temple of Hera.
 [91]